cgjohnso/cgjohnso/README.md

 This github page is intended to document my path towards continual learning, and showcase my projects, skills and interests.

+### About Me

+Enjoys science related topics
+Is Not the football player
+Hasn't fired an Anti Tank Cannon...yet.

 ### Projects: